almereyda/awesome-starred/README.md

 - [adfinis-sygroup/poweradmin-rest-api](https://github.com/adfinis-sygroup/poweradmin-rest-api) - A basic RESTful API for PowerAdmin
 - [etesync/server](https://github.com/etesync/server) - The Etebase server (so you can run your own)
 - [rtrevinnoc/FUTURE](https://github.com/rtrevinnoc/FUTURE) - A private, free, open-source search engine built on a P2P network
+- [alexnathanson/solar-protocol](https://github.com/alexnathanson/solar-protocol) - A repository in development for a solar powered network of servers that host a distributed web platform.
+Project by Tega Brain, Alex Nathanson and Benedetta Piantella.
+Supported by Eyebeam Rapid Response for a Better Digital Future fellowship.
 - [noyainrain/listling](https://github.com/noyainrain/listling) - Web app to make and edit lists collaboratively.
 - [openzim/zimfarm](https://github.com/openzim/zimfarm) - Farm operated by bots to grow and harvest new zim files
 - [erigones/esdc-ce](https://github.com/erigones/esdc-ce) - Danube Cloud :: Community Edition